Flights booked. Bag packed. Online check-in done. I was ready for my little solo trip to Prague.

 Here are some things I tried on this trip:

-Tell your tribe
+1 Tell your crew

 Having a support circle has helped me keep my anxiety in check.
 And when you’re feeling wobbly about your travel plans, touching base with your supporters can help you refocus and get set to go.